Sheriffnumber222/odin-recipes-new/README.md

 # odin-recipes-new
 For this project I created a basic recipe page.
-I demostrated basic html set-up, CSS property manipulation (zeroing in with class/ID), and learning how to include all assets on a local folder.
+I demostrated basic html set-up, CSS property manipulation (zeroing in with class/ID), and was able to include all assets on a local folder.
 I also learned how to cook some new recipes.
 HAHA!